What is a Parent Page in WordPress & How to Create One

 Add new page

-You can repeat the above mentioned steps to add other parent pages to your website.
+You can repeat the above-mentioned steps to add other parent pages to your website.

 Once you’ve created a parent page, you can add child pages.
-To do so, you can navigate to the child page or create a new one.
+To do so, you can navigate to the existing child page or create a new one.

 Next, in the editing screen, navigate to the Page tab and scroll down to the Page Attributes section.
 Choose a specific page to set as the parent from the drop-down menu, as shown below.